Who Is a Fulbright Student Grantee?

 What Is the Role of the Finnish Host Institution?

-Whether the grantee's purpose in Finland is to study or conduct research, the host institution is expected to provide the grantee with all the support services available for international students at the host institution, such as orientation and tutoring.
+Whether the grantee's purpose in Finland is to study or conduct research, the host institution is expected to provide the grantee with all the support services available for international students and visitors at the host institution, such as orientation and tutoring.